 Some lenders ask for the interest of more than 100% per annum for short-term loans.
 Click here to learn more about investing in microloans.

-With Nexo, borrowers that own cryptocurrencies can benefit from its digital value while offering it as collateral.
-There is no need to liquidate the assets in case the borrower needs to borrow money.
+With Nexo, borrowers who own cryptocurrencies can benefit from its digital value while offering it as collateral.
+There is no need to liquidate the assets if the borrower needs to borrow money.

 Banks do not accept this kind of collateral as they lack the technology and innovation, which is where Nexo steps in.